Toni-Tornado/CCL_cc241062/diary.md

       - give enemies random movement (Done, but can be improved)
       - figure piskel out :,,,) (and finish the enemy spritesheet hehe)
       - fix projectile firing while the player is dead
+      - fix projectiles spawning behind the player in certain facing directions